Some of the links in this post may be affiliate links.

 After your leaves have about an inch of roots, you can pot them up into soil.
 Some people wait until they can see the pups growing, and then pot them up.
 Honestly, either way is fine.

-Here is a rooted Sansevieria cylindrica that I rooted in water.
+Here is another rooted Sansevieria (Sansevieria cylindrica) that I rooted in water.
 This one took a few months and it still doesn’t have pups!

 It’s fun to actually see the pups growing in water before you pot them up!
 Don’t wait too long though if your intention is to grow them in soil.
 I will probably pot this cutting up before the pups start to form.
 They will establish better, but really, either way is just fine.

 What kind of soil is good for Sansevieria?
 Check out my blog post on Sansevieria care where I talk about this topic.